Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Relativistic spatial localization observable from the stress-energy operator

-\begin{remark} {\em We consider, in a given reference frame adapted to $\Sigma$ -- indifferently associated with $u$ or $u'$ if we are interested in the proper non-relativistic case $c\to +\infty$ as discussed before -- smearing functions of the form $f(x) = h(\vec{x}) h'(x^0)$, where $h,h'$ are real, smooth and compactly supported and which we can always assume to be normalized, $\int_\bR h'^2dx^0 =1$, and $\int_\Sigma h(\vec{x})^2 d\Sigma =1$.
+\begin{remark} {\em We consider, in a given reference frame adapted to $\Sigma$ -- equivalently associated with $u$ or $u'$ in the proper non-relativistic case $c\to +\infty$, as discussed above -- smearing functions of the form $f(x) = h(\vec{x}) h'(x^0)$, where $h,h'$ are real, smooth, compactly supported functions, which we can always assume to be normalized, $\int_\bR h'^2dx^0 =1$, and $\int_\Sigma h(\vec{x})^2 d\Sigma =1$.
 In this case $g_f =h^2$ by construction.
-We can consider three regimes. \begin{itemize} \item[(1)] As expected from results in \cite{M23}, the considered localization probability in the large-mass limit tends to become the standard one predicted by non-relativistic quantum mechanics in the limit where $g_f(\vec{x})$ tends to $\delta(\vec{x})$. \item[(2)] If, conversely, the function $g_f$ tends to become a constant function (with constant integral $1$), we obtain a more and more imprecise notion of localization in the large-mass limit.
-That is because the convolution $\chi_\Delta * g_f$ with an almost constant function makes indistinguishable the characteristic functions of a pair of distinct sets $\Delta$ and $\Delta'$. \item[(3)] Finally, the large-mass/non-relativistic approximation does not depend on the choice of the temporal function $h'$, which can be taken to have arbitrarily large support (preserving the constant value of its integral) or to tend to a delta function in time.
+If, in addition, $h'$ is even and $h$ is radial (or, more generally, $h^2$ has vanishing spatial first moment), then $f^2$ satisfies (\ref{FM0}).
+The radiality of $h$ is only a simple sufficient condition; the actual requirement is the vanishing of the first moments of $f^2$.
+We can consider three regimes. \begin{itemize} \item[(1)] As expected from results in \cite{M23}, the considered localization probability in the large-mass limit tends to become the standard one predicted by non-relativistic quantum mechanics in the limit where the centered function $g_f(\vec{x})$ tends to $\delta(\vec{x})$. \item[(2)] If, conversely, the centered function $g_f$ tends to become a constant function on larger and larger regions (while preserving the value of its integral), we obtain a more and more imprecise notion of localization in the large-mass limit.
+That is because the convolution $\chi_\Delta * g_f$ with an almost constant function makes indistinguishable the characteristic functions of a pair of distinct sets $\Delta$ and $\Delta'$. \item[(3)] Finally, the large-mass/non-relativistic approximation does not depend on the detailed choice of the temporal function $h'$, since only $\int h'^2dx^0$ enters (\ref{vNM}).
+However, if one also wants the exact first-moment identity of Proposition 5.3, $h'$ must have vanishing first moment, for instance it may be chosen even about $x^0=0$.
+With that restriction, $h'$ can still be taken to have arbitrarily large support (preserving the constant value of its integral) or to tend to a delta function in time centered at $x^0=0$.
 The former regime is a convenient setup for locally minimizing the negative-energy gap, as we shall discuss in Section \ref{Nen}. $\blacksquare$ \end{itemize}} \end{remark}